Amazing 8 Day Northern Lights Self-Drive Tour & Glacier Expedition in Iceland with Ice Caving

 Next to Jokulsarlon is the Diamond Beach.
 This strip of shoreline gets its name from its jewelled like appearance.
 Some of the icebergs from the glacier lagoon drift along this black sand beach as they head out to sea and rest on the shore like diamonds.

 When you have soaked up all you can in this part of the country, it will be time to head back to Reykjavik.
 Along the way, you could stop at places you may have missed or even revisit your favourites one last time.

 Reykjavik is a city, unlike any other on the planet.
 Its heart beats with culture, cuisine and history.
 The world's most northern capital city is filled with cosy cafes, fascinating architecture and street art.

 Reykjavik is also a hub of culinary experiences.
 The city is full of incredible restaurants just waiting to be discovered by you, and these are the perfect place to fuel up before you take in the city one last time.

 There are also many museums and art galleries in Reykjavik.
 You could spend the day learning more about Iceland's Viking settlers and notable figures from Icelandic history.

-Today could also be a great day to head out into the bay in the search for whales.
-You could go on a horse riding tour in the Icelandic countryside or even opt to see the city from above in a helicopter.
+Today you could go on a horse riding tour in the Icelandic countryside or even opt to see the city from above on a geothermal helicopter tour.